jayelm/colorista/README.md

 after jQuery's `$(document).ready` or at the end of the HTML file, when everything has loaded; otherwise, the script won't find any HTML elements to change!

+It's also possible, of course, to programmatically call the function multiple times.

 ## Bugs, Contributing, Etc.